Skip to content

 🔄 Component Selection

-The extension uses include-based flags for intuitive component selection:
+Use include-based flags for simple component selection:

 • BackupAll / RestoreAll checkbox (default: ✅ checked) - Backup/restore all components